-Archive and restore operations of symbolic links are now supported in Linux.
-Shortcuts created using the Windows operating system are not represented as symbolic links because they are treated as files.
-Only symbolic links created on the UNIX platform are archived and represented as symbolic links in DIVA Core.
+Archive and restore operations of symbolic Storage Links are now supported in Linux.
+Shortcuts created using the Windows operating system are not represented as symbolic Storage Links because they are treated as files.
+Only symbolic Storage Links created on the UNIX platform are archived and represented as symbolic Storage Links in DIVA Core.

-The Java and C++ APIs file list returned from a getFilesAndFolders call includes symbolic links, and the export and import operations type attribute contains the letter S to represent a symbolic link.
+The Java and C++ APIs file list returned from a getFilesAndFolders call includes symbolic Storage Links, and the export and import operations type attribute contains the letter S to represent a symbolic Storage Link.

-The following features require Windows-based Datahubs:
+The following features require Windows-based Actors: